KostasValeckas/PyLongslit/docs/wavecalib.rst

 ``"REIDENTIFY_R2_TOL"``: the tolerance for the :math:`R^2` value of the fit.
 If the :math:`R^2` value is below this value, the fit is rejected.

 After the lines have been reidentified, the 1d wavelength solution is fitted to the reidentified lines.
-An example of the 1d wavelength solution is shown in the following figure (RMS is given Å):
+An example of the 1d wavelength solution is shown in the following figure (RMS is given in Å):

 .. image:: pictures/1d_wavelen_sol.png
     :width: 100%